Can You Save Browning Arborvitae? Preventive Action Plan

 How to save brown arborvitae trees in summer

-Arborvitae trees are the right fit if you are looking for decorative trees for fencing purposes or hedges.
-Arborvitaes adorn the landscapes and also enhance security.
+Arborvitae trees aka thuja trees are the right fit if you are looking for decorative trees for fencing purposes or hedges.
+Hence, Arborvitaes adorn the landscapes and also enhance security.

-Plant several in a row, and the thick, dense foliage would grow in to become a comfortable living fence in only a year or two.
+Plant several in a row, and the thick, dense foliage would grow to become a comfortable living fence in only a year or two.
 But don’t forget the numerous additional ways arborvitaes may be used in both formal and casual garden designs.
+Also, check to learn how to build a shadow box fence with arborvitae.

 In This Article: